mbcutts/stylegan_discord_bot_template/README.md

-# Discord Bot Template for StyleGANV2
+# Discord Bot Template for StyleGAN
 Create a discord bot that generates images with StyleGAN2!
 All credit for this code goes to NVIDIA, this is just an example use case I recommend you check out if you're looking to extend your discord bot's abilities.

 ## Requirements